I’m going to start this article with a spoiler alert of sorts.

 This is why in my support group I frequently teach women how to interview an endo doc and to avoid blindly believing any list of doctors as NONE of them currently are compiled or credentialed by an UNBIASED peer reviewed committee with standards of treatment (as they should be if endo were a true recognized subspecialty).

-To help you on your quest I created a page for the Google Map of Endo Surgeons.
-This map was originally created by Dr. Redwine (an early pioneer in wide excision surgery) and Libby Hopton, an amazingly brilliant endo advocate.
+To help you on your quest I created a page for the Google Map of Endo Specialists.
+This map was originally created by Dr. Redwine (an early pioneer in wide excision surgery who recently passed away) and Libby Hopton, an amazingly brilliant endo advocate.
 It has since been updated by me to keep it as current as possible.

 I encourage you to remember this is not an all encompassing list, anyone on the list must use wide excision surgery but skills and treatment philosophy vary widely.

-The best course of action is to do research and learn to interview doctors for yourself so you can find the best match for your case.
+The best course of action is to do research and learn to interview doctors for yourself so you can find the best match for you.

 Here are some interview questions to get you started.
 For an in depth video explaining the importance of the questions join our support group and checkout the video on the questions HERE.